abhishesh/abhishesh.github.io/README.md

 * Keychron K2
   * brown switch
   * bluetooth
-* Akko ACR Pro 75 - Gasket Mount!
+* Akko ACR Pro 75
+  * Gasket Mount
+  * Smooth like butter!

 **Perfumes** Perhaps another pandemic-driven proclivity is love for perfumes.
 I tried and purchased many new fragrances that I never forayed into earlier.
 Aficionado of [Alberto Morillas](https://www.firmenich.com/fragrance/fine-fragrance/people/alberto-morillas).
 40% of my blind buy perfumes in the past has been his perfumes.